zeruhur/OSSA/01_CharacterCreation.md

 # Character Generation

 When creating a character, first you have to determine ability scores, roll 3d6 six times.
-For a more old school experience, you have to roll in the given order below from Strenght to Charisma.
+For a more old school experience, you have to roll in the given order below from Strength to Charisma.

 If you want to shape the character more, you may assign the results in any order you prefer.